filipeamoreira/nixos-config/README.md

 # NixOS System Configurations

+This is based on the NixOS configuration of (Mitchell Hashimoto)[https://github.com/mitchellh/nixos-config.git].

 This repository contains my NixOS system configurations.
 This repository isn't meant to be a turnkey solution to copying my setup or learning Nix, so I want to apologize to anyone trying to look for something "easy".
 I've